sanketika-labs/sunbird-ed-installer-cts/terraform/aws/README.md

 # Sunbird ED AWS Installer

-This directory contains Terraform and Terragrunt configurations for deploying Sunbird ED on AWS using EKS (Elastic Kubernetes Service).
+This directory contains OpenTofu and Terragrunt configurations for deploying Sunbird ED on AWS using EKS (Elastic Kubernetes Service).

+> **Note**: This installer uses [OpenTofu](https://opentofu.org), an open-source fork of Terraform maintained by the Linux Foundation.
+OpenTofu is fully compatible with Terraform 1.6.x and uses the same HCL syntax.
+For migration details, see [OPENTOFU_MIGRATION.md](OPENTOFU_MIGRATION.md).

 ## Architecture Overview